Interstate 20: Texas

-I-20 begins in Scroggins Draw at a fork with I-10.
+I-20 begins in western Reeves County at a fork with I-10.
 From there, the highway travels east-northeastward through Odessa, Midland, and Abilene before turning eastward toward the Dallas–Fort Worth metroplex.
 The La Entrada al Pacífico corridor runs along I-20 between US Route 385 (US 385) and Farm to Market Road 1788 (FM 1788).
 Between Monahans and I-10, I-20 has an 80 mph speed limit.

 From the highway's opening in the 1960s through 1977, I-20 originally went through the heart of the metroplex via the Dallas–Fort Worth Turnpike.
 This old route is now signed I-30 (Dallas–Fort Worth Turnpike and from US 80/I-30 intersection at Mesquite to Downtown Dallas), US 80 (former stretch between I-635 and Terrell), and Spur 557 (bypass around Terrell).
 In 1977, I-20 was rerouted to go through the southern sections of Fort Worth, Arlington, Grand Prairie, Dallas, and Mesquite.
 It split off from the old route initially at I-820 in west Fort Worth the later on at its current junction near Aledo in Parker County.
 It rejoins the old route near Terrell.
 Part of I-20 in Dallas used to be signed as I-635 and shares the Lyndon B. Johnson Freeway name with the remainder of I-635.
 Parts on the south side of Fort Worth were originally signed as I-820.

 I-20 continues eastward from Terrell, bypassing Tyler, Longview, and Marshall before crossing the Louisiana border near Waskom.